react4j/react4j/README.md

 * Add ReactConfig ala ArezConfig so some stuff is optimized out in production.
 * Add mechanism for exporting methods with useful displayNames in props
 * Overload React methods so can accept arrays
-* Move to Arez browser config
+* Move to Arez browser config, remove react router.

 * Extract Guards and some of ArezConfig into separate library that can be included here.
   Add invariant checks to make sure people are doing the right thing.